The general perception of Neanderthals

 Differences between Neanderthals and Homo sapiens

 There are important and undeniable differences between Neanderthals and Homo sapiens.
 For starters, the Neanderthals evolved in Eurasia.
 Homo sapiens have evolved outside Africa.
-Neanderthals had a box-shaped, sturdy body with a protruding face, whereas modern humans have a flat face, a thin and delicate body (Glausiusz, 2020).
+Neanderthals had a box-shaped, sturdy body with a protruding face, whereas modern humans have a flat front and a thin and delicate body (Glausiusz, 2020).
 The Neanderthals were hunter-gatherers.
 Homo sapiens rely on cultivation and domestication for survival.

-Several theories, why the Neanderthals became extinct
+Several theories as to why the Neanderthals became extinct.

 Perhaps the most important difference is the extinction of the Neanderthals and the survival of Homo sapiens.
 There are several theories as to why the Neanderthals became extinct.
-According to one theory, Neanderthals were few and extinct due to their isolation from each other, adversely affecting their lines of communication (Engel, 2010).
+According to one theory, Neanderthals were few and expired due to their isolation from each other, adversely affecting their lines of communication (Engel, 2010).
 This meant that the Neanderthals were unaware of new inventions and technologies (Engel, 2010).